saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 ![](MOFA_to_COSMOS_files/figure-gfm/Compare%20MOFA%20models-1.png)<!-- -->

-Here, we can see that the inferred MOFA factor weights do not change drastically around 10.
-For the sake of this tutorial, we choose the 10-factor MOFA model.
+Here, we can see that the inferred MOFA factor weights do not change drastically around 9.
+For the sake of this tutorial, we choose the 9-factor MOFA model.

 ``` r
 model <- model10
 ```

 The next part deals with the analysis and interpretation of the MOFA factors with specific focus on the factor weights.
-A more detailed tutorial on how to perform downstream analysis after MOFA model training can be found here [MOFA+: downstream analysis (in R)](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/downstream_analysis.html).
+The classic tutorial on how to perform downstream analysis after MOFA model training can be found here [MOFA+: downstream analysis (in R)](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/downstream_analysis.html).
 In this context, it is important to emphasize that the factors can be interpreted similarly to principal components (PCs) in a principal